 The IUD is a common form of birth control in Australia.
 The IUD (Intrauterine Device) is a small contraceptive device that is placed into the uterus to prevent pregnancy.
-Lasting up to 8 years, it is popular as a long-lasting, affordable, effective, reversible and safe form of contraception.
+Lasting up to 8 years, it is a commonly used long-lasting, affordable, and reversible form of contraception.

 How is an IUD inserted?